claudiumarinescu/dns-infos/README.md

 # dns-infos
-Prints information of a web or IP address (host)
+Prints name, aliases and IP addresses of a given HOST.

 Usage example:
   ./info -n google.com
 or
   ./info -a 8.8.8.8

-Prints name, aliases and IP addresses of a host.